10 Little Things That Could Be Making Your Home a Fire Hazard

 Home fires can happen quickly, devastating lives and property, but unlike other disasters, most home fires can be prevented.
 Read on to learn 10 unexpected home fire hazards.

 An effective smoke alarm can make all the difference when it comes to surviving a house fire.
 It’s not enough to change the batteries twice a year, you also need to replace your alarms every decade.
 “You should test your smoke alarms every month,” says Lorraine Carli, vice president of outreach and advocacy for the National Fire Protection Association.
 “But also don’t forget to check the dates and replace an alarm it’s more than 10 years old.”
-(These are things smart homeowners do every year to save money and prevent big screw-ups.)
+These are 16 things all smart homeowners do every year.

 Turning the heat too high when you cook

 Cranking up the heat too high can be lethal, even if you’re in the kitchen while you cook.
 Kevin Kelley, senior director of community preparedness programs for the American Red Cross, recommends paying close attention and turning off the burner if you see smoke or grease starting to boil while frying food.
-This is the real reason most recipes have you bake at 350 degrees.
+Watch out for these other 11 dangerous things in your house that are accidents waiting to happen.

 If it has been awhile since you’ve looked at the condition of your electrical cords, now is a good time to check in.
 Frayed or broken electrical cords are problematic and can cause fires if they aren’t replaced.
 You should also plug power cords directly into outlets, not into extension cords.
-Warning!
-Keeping your electronics plugged in is costing you A LOT of money.
+Here are 10 more things in your home you didn't realize were safety hazards.

 Not having a fire extinguisher in the home

 A small fire extinguisher can help put out a small fire before it has a chance to rage out of control.
 When you’re cooking, keep a pan lid or cookie sheet nearby.
 You can use it to cover your pan if it catches on fire.
 Salt and baking soda can be sprinkled on a grease fire to extinguish it.
-(Make sure you always have these 10 things in your home emergency kit.)
+Don't forget to do these other 10 vital home maintenance tasks that could save you thousands.